coastal-science/HALLO-models/README.md

 ```
 kt-train --config train.yaml
 ```
-When the training is completed, the model will automatically saved to a directory called `output`.
+When the training is complete, the model will automatically saved to a directory called `output`.